hyperledger/fabric-private-chaincode/README.md

    ledger enclave, which crosschecks the decision before it finally commits the transaction to the ledger.

+More detailed architectural information can be found in the [Fabric Private Chaincode RFC](https://github.com/mbrandenburger/fabric-rfcs/blob/fpc-rfc/text/0000-fabric-private-chaincode.md) <!-- TODO: fix-me with pointer to version in fabric-rfcs once RFC is accepted ... -->

+The full detailed operation of FPC is documented in a series of UML Sequence Diagrams.
+Specifically:

+- The `fpc-lifecycle-v2`([puml](docs/design/fabric-v2%2B/fpc-lifecycle-v2.puml)/[png](docs/design/fabric-v2%2B/fpc-lifecycle-v2.png)) diagram describes the normal lifecycle of a chaincode in FPC, focusing in particular on those elements that change in FPC vs. regular Fabric.
+- The `fpc-registration`([puml](docs/design/fabric-v2%2B/fpc-registration.puml)/[png](/design/fabric-v2%2B/fpc-registration.png)) diagram describes how an FPC Chaincode Enclave is created on a Peer and registered in the FPC Registry, including the Remote Attestation process.
+- The `fpc-key-dist`([puml](docs/design/fabric-v2%2B/fpc-key-dist.puml),[png](docs/design/fabric-v2%2B/fpc-key-dist.ng))) diagram describes the process by which chaincode-unique cryptographic keys are created and distributed among enclaves running identical chaincodes.
+Note that in the current version of FPC, key generation is performed, but the key distribution protocol has not yet been implemented.
+- The `fpc-cc-invocation`([puml](docs/design/fabric-v2%2B/fpc-cc-invocation.puml)/[png](docs/design/fabric-v2%2B/fpc-cc-invocation.png)) diagram illustrates the invocation process at the beginning of the chaincode lifecycle in detail, focusing on the cryptographic operations between the Client and Peer leading up to submission of a transaction for Ordering.
+- The `fpc-cc-execution`([puml](docs/design/fabric-v2%2B/fpc-cc-execution.puml)/[png](docs/design/fabric-v2%2B/fpc-cc-execution.png)) diagram provides further detail of the execution phase of an FPC chaincode, focusing in particular on the `getState` and `putState` interactions with the Ledger and verification of state with the Ledger Enclave.
+- The `fpc-validation`([puml](docs/design/fabric-v2%2B/fpc-validation.puml)/[png](docs/design/fabric-v2%2B/fpc-validation.png)) diagram describes the FPC-specific process of validation and revalidation using the Ledger Enclave.
+- The `fpc-components`([puml](docs/design/fabric-v2%2B/fpc-components.puml)/[png](docs/design/fabric-v2%2B/fpc-components.png)) diagram shows the important data structures of FPC components and messages exchanged between components.

+Note: for the `png`-files, you will have to build the documentation as described [below](#building-documentation).

 ## Releases

 - [Concept Release - March 2, 2020](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/concept-release-1.0)